 In most cases, you can’t withdraw funds from an IRA before the maturation date without an additional 10% penalty.
 However, for certain qualified education expenses, this penalty may be waived—but all normal taxes for IRA withdrawals will still apply.

-You may be able to exclude interest from Series EE and Series I bonds issued after 1989 if you use these for qualified education expenses.
-This benefit can only be claimed fully by taxpayers with a MAGI of less than $77,2000 if filing single, or $115,750 if married filing joint.
+You may be able to exclude the interest from Series EE and Series I bonds issued after 1989 if you use these for qualified education expenses.
+This benefit can only be claimed fully by taxpayers with an MAGI of less than $$81,100 if filing single, or $121,600 if married filing joint.
 To claim this, you would fill out IRS Form 8815: “Exclusion of Interest From Series EE and I U.S. Savings Bonds Issued After 1889.”

-Scholarships granted for the purposes of research, travel, room and board, clerical help, or equipment are not tax-free.
+Scholarships granted for research, travel, room, and board, clerical help or equipment are not tax-free.

 If you’re a student, there are numerous potential tax breaks you may be eligible for.
 Remember that tax breaks are often like scholarships: many go unclaimed simply because people don’t know they exist.